Bidiya: Sharqiyah Sands

 Nature plays a significant role in the aesthetic appeal of Bidiyah Province, where the environment varies between sand dunes, mountains, plains, and lush oases.
 The region is renowned for organizing camel and Arabian horse races, events that draw enthusiasts from within and outside the Sultanate.

-The Eastern Sands of Oman form one of the most captivating sand deserts, an array of dunes spanning from red to brown, creating a mesmerizing landscape.
+The Eastern Sands of Oman form one of the many sand deserts, an array of dunes spanning from red to brown, creating a mesmerizing landscape.
 Covering around 10,000 square kilometers, these sands host about 200 types of plant life.
 The Eastern Sands are a preferred camping destination due to their accessibility and nearby amenities.
-The presence of tourist camps dotting the golden sands adds to the allure, providing services in the heart of the golden sand sea.
+The presence of tourist camps dotting the golden sands adds to the experience, providing services in the heart of the golden sand sea.